This all-around solid option was designed for effective daily use and earns our fitness expert's praise.

-A balance pad may look like a simple exercise tool, but the workout benefits you get from using one are many, and you will definitely work up a sweat using it.
+Balance pads may look like simple exercise tools, but you can get many workout benefits from using one, and they will help you work up a sweat.

-To put it simply, a balance pad is a square or rectangular piece of foam about two to three inches thick.
-The average size for a regular balance pad is around 20 x 16 inches, with larger ones up to 38 inches long and even longer ones available for use on a balance beam.
-They are mainly used for strength training and physical rehabilitation.
+A balance pad is a square or rectangular piece of foam about two to three inches thick.
+The average size for a regular balance pad is around 20 x 16 inches.
+Larger ones come in sizes up to 38-inches long, and even longer ones are available for use on a balance beam.
+People mainly use them for strength training and physical rehabilitation.

 If you’re serious about obtaining a low-impact workout that delivers results, there are several things you need to consider before getting a balance pad (or two).